What is Anomaly Detection?

 Additionally, rules tend to be specific to individual workplaces and may need to be updated as new hazards are identified or old ones change.

-For example, let's say you have a rule that states employees must not work alone in a certain area of the factory floor.
 A data-driven anomaly detection system could analyze sensor data to identify when someone is working in that area outside of normal hours or when there is no one else nearby.

 This type of system can also be used to complement other rule-based systems, such as those that monitor machine speeds or employee fatigue levels.

 Historically, anomaly detection was only possible by analyzing large volumes of data.
-That’s changing, as AI systems are capable of analyzing and identifying anomalies in real-time.
+That’s changing, as AI systems are capable of analyzing and identifying anomalies in real time.

 As soon as an anomaly is detected, such as a breach of safety protocols in the workplace, the system immediately creates an event and informs the relevant authorities of this event.